Healthy Homes Assessment Bluff Hill

 Insulation Bluff Hill

-Insulation for underfloor and ceilings is mandatory for all rent houses as of July 1st, 2019.
-Property managers and landlords are required to ensure that the insulation is in line with this new standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+Insulation for underfloor and ceilings is mandatory for all rent houses since July 1, 2019.
+Property managers and landlords should make sure the insulation meets this new quality.
+In some cases, existing ceiling insulation or insulation in the sub floor space may require to be replaced or replaced.

-A properly insulated home can help control condensation and lower the chance of mould and dampness, and will also make more easy for the house to keep warmth.
+A well-insulated house can reduce condensation and reduce the chances of mould and dampness, and will also make it easier for the house to retain warmth.

 Learn more about the Healthy Homes insulation standard.